“Nobody Knows Anything”

 9.2 / 10

 The main plot of The Sopranos isn’t always entirely clear.
-Oh, it’s there, guiding the characters’ actions, but at the same time it’s somewhat hidden and pushed off to the side.
+It’s there, guiding the characters’ actions, but at the same time it’s somewhat hidden and pushed off to the side.
 Many of the episodes that make up the early/middle portion of any given Sopranos season seem guided by random rules.
-This usually makes for excellent meditational mood-setters, but sometimes we’re still looking for a more traditional sense of direction.
+This usually makes for excellent, meditational mood-setters, but sometimes we’re still looking for a more traditional sense of direction.

 Why is it the most exciting?
 Even though some seasons—namely 5 and 6B—finish with a more ambitious and epic sweep, the final three episodes of season one maintain a sprinter’s pace throughout.
 Once we begin “Nobody Knows Anything”, we’re off to the races and we won’t let up until the season finale.

 After the standalone events of the previous three episodes, “Nobody Knows Anything” gets us back into the thick of the main mob action.
 The first couple of scenes buzz with a Tarantino-like energy.
 Big Pussy throws his back out while at a whorehouse, one that crooked cop Vin Makazian frequents.
 A quite random “4 Days Later” title card leads to a crackling scene where the feds bust Pussy and fellow capo Jimmy Altieri for drugs and guns.
 Pussy tries to make a run for it, but he’s Big Pussy after all and doesn’t get far.
 Not five minutes into the episode and it’s already brimming with intensity.

 Will the pace keep up?
 It’s not action upon action obviously, but, yes, the episode does not relent.
 No detours into gangsta rap or country-club golf.
 “Nobody Knows Anything” is strict mob action through and through.